Start: Helsingborg Finish: Göteborg

 You’ll start your journey in Helsingborg, passing Sofiero Castle with its’ stunning garden – nominated the most beautiful in Europe in 2010.
 The route continues up towards Höganäs and out to the gorgeous, rocky landscape of Kullahalvön peninsula.
 On the furthest tip of Kullahalvön is the Kullaberg Nature Reserve.
 If you have time for a detour from the path, it’s well worth a visit.

 As you continue, you will soon reach Höganäs, where farm shops and tasty food are distinguishing features.
 Some of Skåne’s finest vineyards are also located here.
 Why not stop for some treats and enjoy a picnic along the way, if the weather allows?

 The tour continues around the beautiful, dramatic Kullahalvön peninsula, towards the 500-year-old town of Ängelholm, your destination for the day.

-62 km.
-Possible to shorten to 46 km, by leaving the path and bike approximately 10 km on a minor road with little traffic between Höganäs and Jonstorp.
+Possible to shorten to 49 km / 30,5 mi, by leaving the path and bike approximately 10 km on a minor road with little traffic between Höganäs and Jonstorp.

 From Ängelholm, Kattegattleden continues along the coast before the path departs and you will cut across the peninsula, into the heart of Bjäre.
 The climb will be gentle at first, but soon becomes steeper.
 You are now proceeding into a modern agricultural setting, and will gradually reach the small-scale agricultural countryside that has been based on livestock since prehistoric times and is typical of Bjärehalvön.
 After a thrilling ride down the ridge, the stretch concludes in the entertainment metropolis of Båstad.
 After a visit in Båstad, you’ll take the train to Halmstad.
 (Train ticket at your own expense.)